-- Students will analyze artworks and think critically about what artists may have intended to represent in their works. - Students will compare and contrast the place and time to present day. - Students will build an understanding of the art-making process by creating plans for artworks of their own.
+- Students will analyze artworks and think critically about what artists may have intended to represent in their works. - Students will compare and contrast the modern period to present day. - Students will build an understanding of the art-making process by creating plans for artworks of their own.